 Check their events on ArtySana facebook site

-Note: If the weather is good, go sitting at the outside terrace.
+Note: If the weather is good, sit on the outside terrace.

 24. Sample the best churros

 You will find many churro places, but one of the best is Horchatería el Collado, near the central market.
-The best way to eat churros is order also hot chocolate and deep them in the chocolate.
+The best way to eat churros is order and dip them in a hot chocolate.

-If you already tried churros, you should try Buñelos, which is the most local expression of this sweet tight.
+If you already tried churros, you should try Buñelos, which is the most local expression of this sweet treat.

 25. Santa Catalina